HuangJingGitHub/HPSP/README.md

 ```sh
 rosrun path_set_planning planning_cost_comparison
 ```
 The source code file name of executables can be found in the CMakeLists.text.
-Changes can be made to source code for different tests.
+Changes can be made to source code for different test configurations.
 ## TODO